Best Arm Identification with Contextual Information under a Small Gap: Asymptotic Optimality of the RS-AIPW Strategy

 Owing to the dependency among samples in BAI, it is also difficult to apply the standard large deviation bound \citep{Dembo2009large} to a sample average of some random variable.
 For example, G\"{a}rtner-Ellis theorem \citep{Gartner1977,Ellis1984} provides a large deviation bound for dependent samples, but it requires the existence of the cumulant, a logarithmic moment generating function, which is not easily guaranteed for the samples in BAI.

 For these problems, we derive a novel Cram\'er-type large deviation bounds for martingales by extending the results of \citet{Grama2000} and \citet{Fan2013,fan2014generalization}.
 Note that their original large deviation bound is only applicable to martingales whose conditional second moment is bounded deterministically; that is, for some martingale difference sequence $\{W_s\}^n_{s=1}$ of some random variable $W_s$, for any $n > 0$, there exists a real number $0< \epsilon < 1/2$ such that $\mathbb{E}\left[\sum^n_{s=1}\mathbb{E}[W^2_s| \mathcal{F}_{s-1}] - 1\right] \leq \epsilon^2$; then, \citet{Fan2013,fan2014generalization} derive the upper bound for $\mathbb{P}\left(\sum^n_{s=1}W_s > z\right)$, where $\epsilon$ belongs to a range upper bounded by $\epsilon^{-1}$.
-Thus, their large deviation bound holds when $\mathbb{E}\left[\sum^n_{s=1}\mathbb{E}[W^2_s| \mathcal{F}_{s-1}] - 1\right]$ can be bounded by any $\epsilon$ for any $n > 0$.
-However, in BAI, we cannot usually bound the conditional second moment for any $\epsilon$ because of the randomness of strategies.
-This randomness prevents us from applying the original results of \citet{Grama2000} and \citet{Fan2013,fan2014generalization}.
-Instead, we consider bounding the conditional second moment for large $T$.
-We first demonstrate a large deviation bound for martingales by using the mean convergence of an unconditional second moment.
-Using the novel large deviation bound and AIPW estimator, under our proposed strategy, the upper and lower bounds for probability of misidentification match as the gaps converge to zero.
+Thus, their large deviation bound holds when $\mathbb{E}\left[\sum^n_{s=1}\mathbb{E}[W^2_s| \mathcal{F}_{s-1}] - 1\right]$ can be bounded by any $\epsilon$ for any $n > 0$. \citet{Kato2022small} modifies the results of \citet{Fan2013,fan2014generalization} by bounding the conditional second moment for large $T$ to apply the problem of BAI with a fixed budget.
+We basically follow \citet{Kato2022small} and generalize the result to the multi-armed bandit case.
+For the sake of completeness, we show a part of the results of \citet{Kato2022small}.
+Using the large deviation bound and AIPW estimator, under our proposed strategy, the upper and lower bounds for probability of misidentification match as the gaps converge to zero.